 If you are visiting Phuket around mid-March, don’t miss a big annual event called the Thao Thepkasattri-Thao Sri Suntorn Festival.
 The fair lasts many days and largely consists of sporting and cultural experiences.

-To safely cross the road to the central monument can sometimes take forever therefore if you want to see it close up, it’s best to go there after the rush hours between 07:40 – 08:30 and again at about 17:30 – 19:30.
+To safely cross the road to the central monument can sometimes take forever.
+So, if you want to see it up close, it’s best to go there after the rush hours between 7.40am and 8.30am and again at betwen 5.30pm and 7.30pm.

 Phuket Heroines Monument